Synchronize your directories

 On the Microsoft Azure Active Directory (Microsoft Azure AD) Credentials page, type your cloud administrator credentials, and then click Next.

 On the Active Directory Credentials page, type your Active Directory Enterprise Admin Credentials, and then click Next.

 Note These enterprise administrator credentials are not saved.
 They are not persisted in the computer's memory after the service account is created.

 On the Exchange hybrid deployment page, you can activate the Exchange hybrid deployment features if you have Exchange Server 2010 SP1 installed.
 If you activate the Exchange hybrid deployment features, then the Directory Sync tool will write attribute data back into your on-premises Active Directory.

 Note To begin the first synchronization immediately, leave the Synchronize your directories now check box selected on the Finished page of the wizard.

 If you don’t want to wait for the recurring synchronizations that occur every three hours, you can force directory synchronization at any time.
 For example, if an employee's employment is terminated, you may want to immediately disable or delete their Active Directory account in the cloud if the account was created there, or on-premises if the account was created locally, and then force directory synchronization to prevent that employee’s continued access to your email system and network resources.
 For more information, see the video How to force directory synchronization.

 You can use the directory synchronization Windows PowerShell cmdlet to force synchronization.
 The cmdlet is installed when you install the Directory Sync tool.

-In the Windows PowerShell window, type Start-OnlineCoexistenceSync, and then press ENTER.
+Type Start-OnlineCoexistenceSync, and then press ENTER.

-To verify that your local Active Directory users and groups have synced to Windows Azure AD, either for the first time or in subsequent updates, see Verify directory synchronization.
+To verify that your local Active Directory users and groups have synced to Azure AD, either for the first time or in subsequent updates, see Verify directory synchronization.